mkorovkin2/slider-pvp-contract/docs/WEB3_INTEGRATION_GUIDE.md

 ```

 ### 2. Get Your Program ID
-Your program ID is: `Fg6PaFpoGXkYsidMpWTK6W2BeZ7FEfcYkg476zPFsLnS`
+Your program ID is: `5Nz9sKCgrJ4ToYizMkud3pscBTGf5XJXmHvJvhEg4UgN`

-After deployment, you'll need to update this in your code.

 ### 3. Generate IDL
 After building your program, the IDL will be at `target/idl/slider_pvp.json`.
 Copy this to your frontend project.